top of page

 • Skip it in the first trimester unless your provider gives the green light.

-Bottom Line: Raspberry leaf tea isn’t a miracle fix—but it’s a well-loved, evidence-informed option to help you feel more supported as you prep for birth.
+Raspberry leaf tea isn’t a miracle fix—but it’s a well-loved, evidence-informed option to help you feel more supported as you prep for birth.
 As always, check in with your provider before making changes to your routine.

 Sip smart.
 Stay grounded.
 You've got this.